kristomu/voting-scripts/new_methods/bucklin_range/README.md

 # bucklin-range
-Voting scripts based on the Bucklin-Range method (in turn based on PTASes of the k-median and uncapacitated facility location problems).
+Voting scripts based on the Bucklin-Range method, which is in turn based on PTASes of the k-median and uncapacitated facility location problems[1][2].

+The Double Bucklin variant is not analogous to the UFLP; instead, that variant was created by altering the Range variant.

+If I recall correctly, if the corresponding theoretical problem for rated ballots is k-median, then the problem corresponding to graded ballots is k-center.
+Unfortunately, the k-center PTASes I've investigated seem to be of little use, as they require candidate-candidate distances and not just candidate-voter distances.

 ## References
 - [First EM list post, describing Bucklin-Range](http://lists.electorama.com/pipermail/election-methods-electorama.com/2015-January/131069.html)
 - [Second EM list post, simplifying Bucklin-Range](http://lists.electorama.com/pipermail/election-methods-electorama.com/2016-November/000976.html)

+[2] Jain, Kamal, Mohammad Mahdian, and Amin Saberi.
+"A new greedy approach for facility location problems."
+(2002). <http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.29.2072>.

 ## Description